St Luke’s Trustees, President and Patrons

 Shaun Davies

-Shaun is an experienced retail and healthcare executive, bringing over 30 years of leadership across hospital, clinic, retail, and pharmacy operations in the UK and GCC.
+Shaun is currently the Head of Retail for Lincolnshire Co-op and is an experienced retail and healthcare executive, bringing over 30 years of leadership across hospital, clinic, retail, and pharmacy operations in the UK and GCC.

 He has held senior roles with Walgreens Boots Alliance, Al Khayyat Investment Group, and most recently as CEO of Abu Dhabi’s first national outpatient pharmacy chain.